Helping Your Cat Tolerate Summer Heat

 Two factors unique to our area are that we experience wide fluctuations in temperature during a heat wave, and that we do not regularly employ air conditioning.
 For a cat, it is a challenge to adjust to temperature changes of up to 20 degrees over the course of the day.
 They cannot quickly alter the amount of insulation they have (fur, body fat), nor do they respond by panting or drinking cool water as a dog would.
 So, what can we expect to see in a cat with heat stress, and what can we do to help?

 First, it is important to know the common, normal adaptions to heat that housecats exhibit.
 Greatly reduced activity during the day and appetite decreases are what we see most.
 Sometimes it is hard to differentiate this from signs of illness, so it takes careful observation of a cat’s symptoms and behavior.
 If a cat’s lethargy and inappetence do not seem to improve in the late evening (between 9 and 11 pm), then we should be a little more worried.

-Other symptoms we can see in normal cats include: increased regurgitation of hairballs, changes in stool (mild constipation or slightly soft stool), and increased grooming of the fur to create an evaporative cooling effect.
+Other symptoms we can see in normal cats include increased regurgitation of hairballs, changes in the stool (mild constipation or slightly soft stool), and increased grooming of the fur to create an evaporative cooling effect.

 Some techniques to help your cat cope with a heat wave include:

 - Feed canned food meals, and offer food during the cooler parts of the day